Limych/ha-narodmon/README.md

 1. Have [HACS][hacs] installed, this will allow you to easily manage and track updates.
 1. Search for "Narodmon".
 1. Click Install below the found integration.
+1. _If you want to configure component via Home Assistant UI..._\
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Narodmon".
+    in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Narodmon".
+1. _If you want to configure component via `configuration.yaml`..._\
+    follow instructions below, then restart Home Assistant.

 ### Manual installation

-1. Configure integration via Home Assistant GUI or via your `configuration.yaml` file using the configuration instructions below.
-1. Restart Home Assistant

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.